Manchester, New Hampshire: Climate

-Manchester has a four-season humid continental climate (Köppen Dfa), with long, cold, snowy winters, and very warm and somewhat humid summers; spring and fall in between are crisp and relatively brief transitions.
+Manchester has a four-season humid continental climate (Köppen Dfa), with cold and often snowy winters.
+Summers are very warm and very humid, often hot and oppressive.
+Spring and fall are pleasant and relatively brief transition seasons.
 The monthly daily average temperature ranges from 25.6 °F in January to 73.8 °F in July.
-On average, there are 16 days of highs at or above 90 °F and 3.0 days of lows at or below 0 °F annually.
+One of the hottest spots in New England, Manchester experiences between 26-30 days of highs at or above 90 °F and 3.0 days of lows at or below 0 °F annually.
 Precipitation is well-spread throughout the year, though winter is the driest season while early spring tends to be the wettest.
 Record temperatures range from −29 °F on February 16, 1943, up to 103 °F on July 22, 2011.